Advantages & Disadvantages of Microsoft Dynamics 365 Business Central

 Dynamics 365 Business Central provides you with real-time visibility across your entire business.

-All data syncs to the system–ensuring everyone is working with the most up-to-date insights–so you can ID trends, prevent issues, and deliver great customer experiences.
+All data syncs to the system–ensuring everyone is working with the most up-to-date insights–so you can identify trends, prevent issues, and deliver great customer experiences.

 3. Adaptability

-Eric Kurtz also says one of the most critical advantages of Dynamics 365 is that “it’s a customizable ERP that can be adapted to client specifications.”
+One of the most critical advantages of Dynamics 365 is that it’s a customizable ERP that can be adapted to client specifications.

 “Dynamics 365 provides a development platform built on “extensions.
 That means, the core app can be updated seamlessly without the need for costly upgrades.” – James Thomas, Solutions Architect